bronsonbradshaw11/portfolio/README.md

 This project strengthened my problem-solving skills and showed me how algorithm design can be applied to real-world style problems.

+🔢 Featured Project: 8-Bit ALU Calculator

+I designed and implemented an **8-bit Arithmetic Logic Unit (ALU) calculator** using **Verilog** on a **Basys3 FPGA board**.
+The ALU can perform a variety of operations such as addition, subtraction, bitwise logic, and shifting.

+Through this project, I gained experience in:

+Designing and simulating digital circuits using **Verilog HDL**

+Working with **combinational logic** and **modular design**

+Implementing and testing on FPGA hardware (Basys3)

+Debugging timing and logic errors in a hardware context

+This project strengthened my understanding of digital logic design and gave me practical experience with FPGA-based systems.

 Think about how software solutions connect to hardware systems